diverent2/flagfinder/README.md

 # Prideflags.info 🔎🏳️‍🌈

-This is the official repository for the **upcomming** website prideflags.info.
+This is the official repository for the **upcoming** website prideflags.info.
 A website for finding different LGBTQ+ prideflags and explanations about queer identities.

 ## ✨ Feature List